zaksabeast/PokemonRNGGuides/guides/Brilland Diamond annd Shining Pearl/Wild.md

 Also it's important to set up a gender rate if you don't aim for a Genderless Pokémon (and the opposite applies if you aim a Genderless Pokemon).
 The generation uses a check there, so skipping that would lead to different results for the Nature of the Pokemon.

-# Pure Wild (Honey)
+### Pure Wild (Honey)

-Delay : 1
+- Delay : 1
-It's important to use Honey.
+- Notes : It's important to use Honey.
 Sweet Scent could lend for something less stable.
 Just press A on the "Use" message at the right frame.

 For the encounter slots, you can find them here at the moment : https://www.pokemon-element-sh.fr/encounters-slots It's in french, but they are trustable.

-# Honey Tree
+### Honey Tree

-Delay : ??? (not really sure would need numbers here) Just press A in front of the tree.
+- Delay : ??? (not really sure would need numbers here)
+- Notes : Just press A in front of the tree.
 It's suggested to do that RNG with the first tree in Floaroma town where you get the Honey.
 The area is quiet to make this RNG easy.
 As for Gen 4, the Pokemon species will be set when putting the honey, but the Pokemon's informations will be generated once encountering it.
 So you can't go for a specific Pokemon, but you can get the Pokémon attracted the caratecristics you want.

-# Fishing
+### Fishing

-Delay : ??? (same here)
+- Delay : ??? (same here)
-Just press A when the player has a bite.
+- Notes : Just press A when the player has a bite.

 Little reminder, for Feebas, you can use this tool : https://lincoln-lm.github.io/JS-Finder/Tools/BDSPFeebas.html in order to find your tiles.